exadel-inc/esl/src/modules/esl-event-listener/README.md

 <a name="intro"></a>

-[//]: # (TODO)

-ESL has a built-in mechanism to work with DOM events.
+Starting from the 4th release ESL has a built-in mechanism to work with DOM events.
 ESLEventListeners has more control and more advanced features than native DOM API.
 In addition, ESLMixinElement and ESlBaseElement have even more syntax sugar to make consumer's code super small and clean.

-## ESLEventUtils class
+## `ESLEventUtils` class

 `ESLEventUtils` is a root class for the event listener module, it contains ESL event listeners module API.
 One of the main advantages of `ESLEventUtils` over the native addEventListener is the extended control of subscriptions.
 All ESL listeners are saved and associated with the host element, after that, the listener can be unhooked at any time in a variety of ways.
 And most importantly, you do not need the original callback handler for this.

-For example
-- `ESLEventUtils.unsubscribe($host);` will unsubscribe everything bound to $host
-- `ESLEventUtils.unsubscribe($host, handlerFn);` will unsubscribe everything that is bound to $host and is handled by handlerFn
-- `ESLEventUtils.unsubscribe($host, 'click');` will unsubscribe everything bound to $host and process 'click'
-- `ESLEventUtils.unsubscribe($host, 'click', handlerFn);` will unsubscribe everything that is bound to $host, processes 'click' event and handles handlerFn
-- There can be any number of criteria.

 Here the `ESLEventUtils` API: